nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 To sum up what we've explained:

-* The **Inverse** attribute tells NHibernate if the collection is responsible to manage the relationship. `inverse=false` means that it should manage the relationship.
+* The **Inverse** attribute tells NHibernate if the collection is responsible to manage the relationship. `inverse=false` means that it should update the relationship, while `inverse=true` means that 'it does not have to do anything'.
-* The **Cascade** attribute helps NHibernate to decide which operations should be cascaded from the parent object to the associated object.
-For instance, it tells NHibernate that it needs to insert the child after inserting the parent.
+* The **Cascade** attribute helps NHibernate to decide which operations should be cascaded from the parent object to the child object.
+For instance, `cascade=save-update` tells NHibernate that when the Parent is saved/updated, it also needs to needs to insert the Parent's childs.
-* Which value you use for these two properties depends on your scenario.
+* Depending on the scenario you should decide which value to use on these two properties.
 For instance:
-	* **(one-to-many)** If your foreign-key allows nullable values, you can use a collection with `inverse=false` and a cascade value different than 'none'.
+	* **(one-to-many scenario)** If your foreign-key allows nullable values, you can use a collection with `inverse=false` and a cascade value different than 'none'.
 When you save the Parent, NHibernate will take care of saving both childs and association.
-	* **(one-to-many)** If you have a not-nullable constraint in the DB, you can use a collection with `inverse=true` and a cascade value different than 'none'.
-In this case, you'll need to set up the association in the child before saving the parent.
+	* **(one-to-many scenario)** If you have a not-nullable constraint in the DB, you can use a collection with `inverse=true` and a cascade value different than 'none'.
+In this case, you'll only need to associate the child with its parent in code before saving the parent.